 Region Cold Case Files: Who killed Mary Lou Kolczak?
 Hobart Police come up empty after chasing connection with 'bump and robs'

-HOBART — Whoever viciously gunned down Mary Lou Kolczak nearly 27 years ago certainly knows what happened the night of June 26, 1990.
+HOBART — Whoever viciously gunned down Mary Lou Kolczak over 27 years ago certainly knows what happened the night of June 26, 1990.

 But if they're not willing to come forward, maybe someone else will.

 "I truly believe that there is a person who knows who committed this heinous crime, but is reluctant to come forward, because they may be afraid," Hobart Police Lt.
 James Gonzales said.

 The 49-year-old woman — also a fiancee and mother of two adult children — was fatally shot shortly upon returning home to the 2300 block of West Third Street in Hobart after working a 3 to 11 p.m. shift at Enamel Products in Portage, according to police.

 The case took a twist at the time because there had been several "bump and robs" throughout Lake County, Gonzales told The Times.
 That very evening, police responded to a "bump and rob" just prior to Kolczak being shot.